 Mr. Chandru Kalro Managing Director as Chief Executive Officer(CEO).

-Mr. R. Saranyan Executive Vice President - Finance as ChiefFinancial Officer (CFO) from Oct 1 2020.
+Mr. R. Saranyan Executive Vice President - Finance as ChiefFinancial Officer (CFO).

-(iii) Performance Evaluation of the Board its Committees and Separatemeeting of Independent Directors:
+(iv) Performance Evaluation of the Board its Committees and Separatemeetings of Independent Directors:

 (v) Remuneration Policy: